monteirofutila/laravel-backup-pulse/README.md

 ## Add to your dashboard

-To add the card to the Pulse dashboard, you must first <a href="https://laravel.com/docs/10.x/pulse#dashboard-customization"> [publish the vendor view] </a>
+To add the card to the Pulse dashboard, you must first <a href="https://laravel.com/docs/10.x/pulse#dashboard-customization">publish the vendor view</a>

 <p style="font-family: 'CustomFont';">Then, you can modify the dashboard.blade.php file: </p>